Kong/docs.konghq.com/app/konnect/org-management/org-switcher.md

 ## Email Matching

-The org switcher uses the email of the logged in user to locate all organizations where this email is attached to a {{site.konnect_short_name}}.
+The org switcher uses the email of the logged in user to locate all organizations where this email is attached to a {{site.konnect_short_name}} account.

 In order to gain access to more organizations, the user may:
 - Create a new organization - Newly created organizations will automatically show up in the org switcher.